pourarian tenets of taekwondo

 The MDTKD operates regional and national tournaments.
 Regional or state tournaments are held quarterly.
 National tournaments are held twice a year with the Summer Nationals and Fall Grand Nationals.

-Black Belt students accumulate points by competing in regional and national events as part of the MDTKD “Top Ten,” “Final Four,” and National Championship competitions.
+Black Belt students accumulate points by competing in regional and national events as part of the MDTKD "Top Ten,” “Final Eight,” and National Championship competitions.

 MDTKD tournaments are considered an extension of a student's training.